statamic/docs/content/collections/docs/core-concepts.md

 ## Keep it Simple

-Statamic does its best to take a "start simple and add things as needed" approach to features and settings, in contrast to other platforms that take a "everything is included and rip it what you don't want" approach.
+Statamic does its best to take a "start simple and add things as needed" approach to features and settings, in contrast to other platforms that take a "everything is included and rip out what you don't want" approach.

 This means that Statamic doesn't do everything right out the box.
 We find it's much better in the long run to turn on the things you need, enable features you plan to use, and name things the way you want, than to spend precious time clicking about the control panel disabling everything you'll never end up needing, or explaining to a client why the button they clicked doesn't do what they expect.